darkf/darkfo/README.md

 **DarkFO**, a post-apocalyptic nuclear RPG remake

-This is a clone of the video game [Fallout 2](http://en.wikipedia.org/wiki/Fallout_2), as well as a personal research project into the feasibility of doing such.
+This is a modern reimplementation of the engine of the video game [Fallout 2](http://en.wikipedia.org/wiki/Fallout_2), as well as a personal research project into the feasibility of doing such.

 To use this, you'll need a few things:

 - A copy of Fallout 2

-- Extracted Fallout 2 game data (you might want to use [this tool](http://www.nma-fallout.com/downloads.php?do=file&id=661), extract `master.dat` and `critters.dat` into a directory called `data/`.)
+- Extracted Fallout 2 game data (you might want to use [this tool](http://www.nma-fallout.com/downloads.php?do=file&id=661), extract `master.dat` and `critters.dat` into a directory called `data/`, also `sound/` if you want music.)

 - Python 2.7 and `pip`